ghc/ghc/docs/users_guide/packages.rst

 initial stack.
 You can see GHC's effective package database stack by running GHC with the :ghc-flag:`-v` flag.

+This stack structure means that the order of :ghc-flag:`-package-db` flags or :envvar:`GHC_PACKAGE_PATH` is important.
+Each substack of the stack must be well formed (packages in databases on top of the stack can refer to packages below, but not vice versa).

 *Package shadowing:* When multiple package databases are in use it is possible, though rarely, that the same installed package id is present in more than one database.
 In that case, packages closer to the top of the stack